Spanish and Spanish for Heritage Speakers

 SPHS has been developed for heritage speakers who, although raised in Spanish-speaking communities or households, are not yet fully proficient in Spanish.
 SPHS courses take into account the experiences and influences of bilingual and bicultural upbringing.

-SPHS students are required to attend a group tutoring session once a week in addition to the regular class meetings.
+SPHS students are encouraged to attend a group tutoring session once a week in addition to the regular class meetings.
 Some lower-division and all upper-division courses can fulfill requirements for several majors or departments, such as American studies, education, global economics, language studies, and Latin American and Latino studies.

 Campus Language Laboratories and Placement Exams